Project Daedalus: Autonomy & Controls for In-Space Manufacturing

 What I Learned

 I also learned the value of collaboration.
-As an international student, I often tried to prove myself by working harder alone.
-This project showed me that spacecraft are built through teamwork, not isolation — I simply couldn’t have achieved this level of success without my team’s diverse expertise and collaborative effort.
+As an international student, I used to try to prove myself by working harder alone.
+This project showed me that spacecraft are built through teamwork, not isolation.
+I could not have reached this outcome without my team’s diverse expertise and shared effort.

-I had to constantly switch between mission-level goals and detailed design questions — from autonomy requirements to shielding thickness, thermal margins, and data flow.
-Systems engineering gave me the framework to connect those levels and make sure every subsystem decision supported the mission as a whole.
-The most important lesson was that in designing very complicated systems, every creative idea must be proven and designed with rigorous feasibility analysis — creative concepts without engineering validation cannot be used in this industry.
+I had to constantly switch between mission-level goals and detailed design questions, from autonomy requirements to shielding thickness, thermal margins, and data flow.
+Systems engineering gave me the framework to connect those levels and ensure every subsystem decision supported the mission as a whole.
+The most important lesson was that in complex system design, every creative idea must be validated through rigorous feasibility analysis.
+Creative concepts without engineering validation cannot be used in this industry.

 Project Results